Erdogan sounds starting gun to sombre election campaign

 Ankara (AFP) – Turkish President Recep Tayyip Erdogan on Friday banned music from his campaign stops and vowed to heal the earthquake-stricken nation's wounds as he formally set the next election for May 14.

-Erdogan signed a decree on national television that officially starts campaigning for what is widely seen as Turkey's most consequential vote of its post-Ottoman history.
+Erdogan signed a decree on national television that kicks off campaigning for what is widely seen as Turkey's most consequential vote of its post-Ottoman history.

-It is also shaping into the most difficult of the 69-year-old leader's mercurial two-decade rule.
+It is also shaping into the most difficult of the 69-year-old leader's two-decade rule.

-Voters will be given a stark choice between keeping Erdogan's Islamic-rooted party in power until 2028 or handing the reins back to the main secular party of Turkey's founder Mustafa Kemal Ataturk.
+Voters will face a stark choice between keeping Erdogan's Islamic-rooted party in power until 2028 or handing the reins back to the main secular party of Turkey's founder Mustafa Kemal Ataturk.

 But he set a sombre tone to the campaign season by banning music and instructing candidates from his party to contribute to the emergency service in charge of earthquake recovery work.